bluesky/databroker/doc/source/asset_registry.rst

 Example 4: Retrieving the Moon Phase
 ====================================

-This example illustrates the general power of File Store, beyond reading simple files.
+This example illustrates the general power of Assert Registry, beyond reading simple files.
 Any "resource," include a web-based data source, can be accessed with a Handler.

 Write a Handler
 ---------------